FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

 - MISRA C-2012 Rule 10.5 Converting from an unsigned to an enum type.
-The operation is safe to perform in that case, as we are using a generic API to send and receive data, in that case the exact data sent it is received
+The operation is safe to perform in that case, as we are using a generic API to send and receive data, in that case the exact data sent it is received.

+#### Rule 10.8

+_Ref 10.8.1_

+- MISRA C-2012 Rule 10.8 Casting a composite expression from a signed to an unsigned type.
+The operation is safe to perform in this case as we have verified that the pointer being subtracted from is greater than or equal to the pointer being subtracted thereby making the result positive.
+This result can be safely casted to an unsigned type like size_t.

 #### Rule 11.1